-The purpose of this RIG is to strengthen the work of, and foster contact among, scholars interested in women in the Americas (that is, women in Latin America and Latinas in the United States and Canada) on issues of gender, sexuality, and feminism.
+The purpose of The Américas RIG is to strengthen the work of, and foster contact among, scholars interested in women in the Americas (that is, women in Latin America and Latinas in the United States and Canada) on issues of gender, sexuality, and feminism.
 Our mission is to explore those topics from an interdisciplinary perspective and look at how they intersect with key political processes, power structures, and cultural narratives.
 We are interested in diverse women’s lives as shaped by the influence of gender, class, race, ethnicity, culture, nationhood projects, State policies, colonialism, and globalization.
 We hope to promote collaborative work and a stronger awareness and understanding of these themes within the university community.

 RIG activities include the following:

 - sharing members’ writing and work-in progress

 - developing one or more research centers abroad.

 RIG Coordinators, for more information:

 Erin Beck, Political Science, beck(at)uoregon.edu, (541) 346-4483

 See video: Women, Media, and Rebellion in Oaxaca by Gabriela Martinez